Skip to main content

 Calendar page in week view, showing a day that is not the current day, with a course, a registered event, and an unregistered favorite event scheduled in it.

-Calendar Page (Week View)
+Calendar Page (Day View)

 1. Last Refresh Date & Time – The date and time at which the timetable data was last updated on the device.
+Tap this message to update the timetable data (see Refreshing the Calendar, below).

 6. Current Date – The black highlight indicates the current date.

 7. Calendar Selector – Customers can deploy multiple calendar feeds to populate end-users' calendar.
 Each feed is provided with a configurable name and a color.
 The end-user can view all calendars in a blended view or filter to individual calendar views by selecting the calender name.
-To view only future events from event PIs, the end-user can select Upcoming events.
+To view only future events from event product integrations, the end-user can select Upcoming events.
 Note that days with activities in a currently displayed calendar feed have color-coded dots for each type of activity scheduled on that day.

 Current Time Marker and Details Drawer in the Calendar